SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 >
 > 4.b.1 Volume of official development assistance flows for scholarships by sector and type of study

-This target is interpreted to cover research about the availability of scholarships to students from developing countries and African countries.
+This target is interpreted to cover research about scholarships to students from developing countries and African countries.

 This query consists of 1 phrase.